Jan

 Anyone who has been to a traditional dental practice knows the importance placed on fluoride for the prevention of cavities.
 However, holistic dentists consider the overall health risks of fluoride—especially in ingestible forms—noting potential links to cancer and bone problems, as well as negligible benefits from ingestion.

-When it comes to the use of x-rays, many patients understandably worry about their exposure to radiation.
-However, the benefits of detecting cavities and infections early on are worth the exposure in most instances.
-When x-rays are necessary to detect potential issues that are not visible to the naked eye, your holistic dentist should take the minimum number of images needed to accurately diagnose any potential issues and opt for digital x-ray imaging, which drastically decreases the amount of radiation exposure.
+When it comes to the use of X-rays, many patients understandably worry about their exposure to radiation.
+However, the benefits of detecting cavities and infections early on are usually worth the exposure.
+When x-rays are necessary to detect potential issues that are not visible to the naked eye, your holistic dentist should take the minimum number of images needed to accurately diagnose any potential issues and opt for digital X-ray imaging, which drastically decreases the amount of radiation exposure.

 Although a traditional root canal may be the quickest and most effective fix for tooth pain or infection, it is not always the best option for every patient.
 Even when treated, root canalled teeth sometimes remain infected and harbor bacteria that can enter the bloodstream and lead to a variety of health issues.

 Whether you are having wisdom teeth removed, an infected tooth extracted, getting an implant, or having dental cavitation treated, it is important that your dentist considers the effects that the procedure will have on your body as a whole.
-Since holistic dentistry takes into consideration the effects of dental health on overall health, your holistic dentist will most likely employ the use of some alternative treatments and therapies when you undergo surgery to ensure the best overall outcome.
+Since holistic dentistry considers the effects of dental health on overall health, your holistic dentist will most likely employ some alternative treatments and therapies when you undergo surgery to ensure the best overall outcome.
 Two commonly used techniques include ozone therapy and the use of platelet-rich fibrin.

 Ozone therapy is commonly utilized by holistic dentists when treating infected teeth, during surgical procedures, or performing root canals to decrease the number of bacteria present in the tooth or surgical site.
 Since it is both antibacterial and antifungal in nature, ozone gas is a highly effective method for cleansing and reducing the risk of infection.

-Since children are especially vulnerable to the use of harmful chemicals used in traditional dental practices, such as dental amalgam and fluoride, it is important to find a dentist that will focus on your child’s overall health and wellness when providing dental care.
-In fact, the dental care that your children receive while they are young can affect their overall health for years to come, which is why it is so important to choose a provider that has their long-term well-being in mind.
+Since children are especially vulnerable to the use of harmful chemicals used in traditional dental practices, such as dental amalgam, it is important to find a dentist that will focus on your child’s overall health and wellness when providing dental care.
+In fact, the dental care your children receive while they are young can affect their overall health for years to come, which is why choosing a provider that has their long-term well-being in mind is important.

-A holistic dentist will focus on using conservative and minimally invasive treatment options, keeping the emotional and physical health of your child in mind.
+A holistic dentist will focus on using conservative and minimally invasive treatment options, keeping your child’s emotional and physical health in mind.
 They will also avoid the use of potentially hazardous materials when creating treatment plans and rely on the use of non-toxic materials when treating cavities and infected teeth.

-X-rays play an important role in identifying tooth decay, and treating it before it becomes an issue.
-However, holistic pediatric dentists weigh both the risks and benefits of x-rays before recommending them in order to minimize your child’s exposure to radiation.
+X-rays are important in identifying tooth decay and treating it before it becomes an issue.
+However, holistic pediatric dentists weigh the risks and benefits of x-rays before recommending them to minimize your child’s exposure to radiation.
 Although x-rays may be the only way to detect tooth decay in certain circumstances, holistic dentists may opt to avoid x-rays by inspecting baby teeth with transillumination, which can expose tooth decay to bright light.
-They will also consider your child’s previous medical history and issues with tooth decay to decide if the benefits of an x-ray outweigh the risks.
+They will also consider your child’s previous medical history and issues with tooth decay to decide if the benefits of an X-ray outweigh the risks.
 Holistic dentists also tend to opt for digital x-rays, which minimize radiation exposure.

-Perhaps the most important aspect of pediatric care is to monitor the growth and development of the child and ensure that no habits, lip or tongue ties, or dental problems lead to increased risk for breathing problems and apnea down the road.
-Orthodontics or appliances to better position teeth and widen narrow jaws, laser release of tongue and lip ties, and myofunctional therapy are all treatment considerations that your holistic dentist might discuss regarding your child’s care.
+Perhaps the most important aspect of pediatric care is to monitor the growth and development of the child and ensure that no habits or dental problems lead to an increased risk for breathing problems and apnea down the road.
+Orthodontics or appliances to better position teeth and widen narrow jaws and myofunctional therapy are all treatment considerations that your holistic dentist might discuss regarding your child’s care.

-The number of biological dentists has increased in recent years, as patients increasingly recognize the connection between oral health and their overall health and seek out dental care that takes this into account.
+The number of biological dentists has increased in recent years as patients increasingly recognize the connection between oral health and their overall health and seek dental care that considers this.

-Dr. Ryan Jones and the Nashville Restorative Dentistry team are here to provide you with excellence in all aspects of dental care.
-They provide mercury and metal-free dentistry, fluoride-free cleaning appointments, zirconia dental implants, and many other whole health-focused dental services.
+Dr. Ryan Jones, Dr. Caleb Estes, and the Nashville Restorative Dentistry team are here to provide excellence in all dental care aspects.
+They provide mercury and metal-free dentistry, zirconia dental implants, and many other whole health-focused dental services.
 Contact our family dentist office today to learn more about our holistic dentistry services in Franklin, Brentwood, Nashville, and the surrounding area.

 If you’d like to schedule an appointment or ask us any questions, we’d be pleased to serve you.